 Intramural Sports will make every effort to accommodate the unique schedules and skill levels of all participants.
 Divisions may be combined if registration numbers are not high enough to create individual leagues.

-|Participants who have varying levels of experience with sport and understanding of sports rules.
-This league should appeal to players looking for a semi-competitive environment with a focus on being social and having fun.||Veteran (expert) participants or those who have a high-to-very high level of skill.
-A great way to continue your love of sport and stay active after you’ve retired from your high school or post-secondary teams.
-Being active while having fun is the ultimate goal.|
+|Participants who have varying levels of experience with sport and understanding of sport rules.
+This league should appeal to players looking for a recreational and/or semi-competitive environment with a focus on being social and having fun.||Veteran participants or those who have a high-to-very high level of skill.
+A great way to continue your love of sport and stay active while having fun and meeting new people.|

-Meet the TeamThe Intramural Student Program Coordinators (SPC) are responsible for the daily management of the Intramural Sports program.
+Meet the Team The Intramural Student Program Coordinators (SPC) are responsible for the daily management of the Intramural Sports program.
 These students create schedules, assist with registration, train officials and ensure each league runs smoothly.